ClemPalf/AWS-Sentiment-Analysis/README.md

 # AWS-deployment

+The goal is to build a simple web page which a user can use to enter a movie review.
+The web page will then send the review off to our deployed model which will predict the sentiment of the entered review.

 ## Setup Instructions

 The notebooks provided in this repository are intended to be executed using Amazon's SageMaker platform.
 The following is a brief set of instructions on setting up a managed notebook instance using SageMaker, from which the notebooks can be completed and run.